-Best websites for free stock photography right now
+Looking for free public domain images?
+Here are the best websites to find them

 Flickr

 Flickr doesn’t just house millions and millions of protected images.
-It is also a great source for finding Creative Commons-licensed material and some that has made its way into the public domain spectrum, as well.
+It is also a great source for finding Creative Commons-licensed material and some that have made its way into the public domain spectrum, as well.
 The site features a wide array of images and the comprehensive search function allows you to sift through images much quicker than the built-in image browser.

-Like the rest of the sites in our roundup, it’s best to to avoid any legal trouble by looking at what the original content owner’s restrictions on the image are.
+Many images on Flickr are free to use as long as you credit the photographer.
+After typing a term into the search bar, use the drop-down menu on the upper left that says “any license” and select the use you are looking for to sort the images.
+Like the rest of the sites in our roundup, it’s best to avoid any legal trouble by looking at what the original content owner’s restrictions on the image are.
 Some images on Flickr aren’t subject to copyright at all and thereby can be used for anything (including commercial purposes), while others merely require a simple attribution or hyperlink back to the source.
 Be sure to check out the Library of Congress’ photostream, if you happen to be looking for a great collection of historical images.

-Im Free
+IM Free

-If you’re looking for a place to download a collection of resources for both personal and commercial projects, IM Free offers everything you need, whether you’re building a personal blog or a business page.
+If you’re looking for a place to download a collection of resources for designing a personal or commercial website, IM Free offers everything you need, whether you intend to build a personal blog using one of the best blogging sites or create a commercial enterprise using Wix, Weebly, or one of the many quality website builders out there.
 IM Free bills itself as “a curated collection of free web design resources, all for commercial use,” meaning that the assets can be used in for-profit websites.
 However, it’s important to note the commercial use clause, as many images and textures are free to download but lack a free license.
 Unlike our previous pick, Textures.com, IM Free has a stronger concentration on stock images and offers a variety of tools for designers, including templates, icons, and buttons.
 On the stock photography side, IM Free handles all model and location releases, so you don’t have to — just make sure to verify if the image you’re using requires attribution.

 Unsplash